fogine/serviser-restfulness/README.md

 When designing a route which operates on multiple resources, eg:
 > /api/v1.0/@users/:{key}/@posts/:{key}

-the user must tell `bi-service-restfulness` how the resources are related to each other in order for the operation to function properly:
+the user must tell `serviser-restfulness` how the resources are related to each other in order for the operation to function properly:

 ```javascript
 //defines relation of user to the post and relation of post to the user.